Ovations To Death (1986)

 track.
 Upon releasing this, the band members found themselves a bit more satisfied with their efforts.

-"Graves of Rebirth" emerges from the shadows with a slow doom riff and ghoulish hissing,
+"Graves of Rebirth" emerges from the shadows with a slow doom riff and ghoulish

-are still possessed by a deep hatred, as on the previous release.
+the vocals are still possessed by a deep hatred, as on the previous release.

 The title track continues this onslaught, with one curious difference.
-For the vocals,
+For the

-raw hatred.
+of the raw hatred.
 That isn't a complaint so much as a simple observation.

 "Mortal Remains" makes use of more of some mid-paced thrash riffs.
-This is good, as
+This is good,

-a very nice lead solo that is played over slow doom riffs.
+with a very nice lead solo that is played over slow doom riffs.

-The demo closes in a furious manner, as "Demented" rushes forward at a frantic pace.
+The demo closes in a furious manner, as "Demented" rushes forward at a frantic

-intense, despite its ephemeral nature, and serves well to bring things to an end.
+pretty intense, despite its ephemeral nature, and serves well to bring things to an end.

-Damnation's Pride showed that Obscurity had improved in a short amount of
+Damnation's Pride showed that Obscurity had improved in a short amount

-time.
+of time.
 Judging from this recording, one would think that the band would have put out an L.P. at some point.
 Unfortunately,

 it never came to pass.
 Two brief demos are all that remain of this band.
 The band name, then, becomes all the more appropriate